 8/22/1922 (Indians at Yankees) - In the top of the sixth, pitcher George Uhle singled to cf. The Yankees then agreed to let Les Nunamaker run for Uhle while the latter had a shoe repaired.
 Nunamaker was out rounding 2b on a strange play when Joe Dugan threw poorly to 2b trying for a force on Nunamaker.
 Les started for 3b but retreated towards 2b and was tagged before he got back to the bag.
 The inning ended when Nunamaker, now coaching 3b for the Tribe, grabbed Bill Wambsganss as he rounded 3b to hold him there on a single to lf.
 Uhle returned to the mound in the bottom of the inning and finished the game, beating the Yanks 6-2.

-6/8/1923 (Browns at Athletics) - The Browns’ Pat Collins appeared in the game twice.
+6/8/1923 (Browns at Athletics) - Pat Collins appeared in the game twice for the Browns.
 In the second inning, he ran for Homer Ezzell with the permission of Connie Mack and Ezzell resumed his third base position in the next half inning.
 In the top of the ninth, Collins pinch hit for Ray Kolp and walked.
 Cedric Durst then ran for Collins.
 Therefore, Collins appeared in this game as a courtesy runner and a pinch hitter and then had a teammate pinch run for him!

 6/19/1923 (Tigers at Yankees) - In the top of the 1st inning, Lu Blue singled to rf.
 Ty Cobb then got the consent of the Yanks to let Ray Francis run for Blue, who was still weak from being knocked unconscious by a batted ball during fielding practice before the game.
 Blue would start at 1b in the bottom of 1st and play the rest of the game.

-8/12/1923 (Red Sox at Indians) - Cleveland 2bman Riggs Stephenson was hit in the head by a Bill Piercy fastball.
+8/12/1923 (Red Sox at Indians) - Cleveland second baseman Riggs Stephenson was hit in the head by a Bill Piercy fastball.
 Joe Connolly ran for him by permission but Stephenson would take his position in the field the next inning and finish the game.

 9/25/1923 (Browns at Red Sox) - Brownie Homer Ezzell’s shoe was torn when he was spiked.
 While he went to change shoes, Pat Collins ran for Ezzell and scored a run.